 In the phase 2 trial for tisagenlecleucel in adult r/r diffuse large B-cell lymphoma (DLBCL), the overall response rate was 52% and the CR rate was 40%.
+The approval of tisagenlecleucel for adult patients with relapsed or refractory follicular lymphoma (FL) was based on the ELARA trial, a multicenter, single-arm, open-label trial evaluating tisagenlecleucel.
+Among 90 patients in the primary efficacy analysis, the ORR was 86% with a complete response (CR) rate of 68%.

 In the phase 1 and 2 pivotal trials for axicabtagene ciloleucel in patients with refractory large B-cell lymphoma, the overall response rate was 83% and the CR rate was 58%.
+On March 5, 2021, axicabtagene ciloleucel was approved for adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.
+Approval was based on ZUMA-5, a single-arm, open-label, multicenter trial.
+Among 81 patients in the primary efficacy analysis, the ORR was 91% with a complete remission (CR) rate of 60% and a median time-to-response of 1 month.
 Clinical trials are underway in FL, MCL and MZL.

 In April 2022, axicabtagene ciloleucel was approved for patients with large B-cell lymphoma (LBCL) who either did not respond to first-line standard chemotherapy or relapsed within 12 months.
 This approval was based on results from the ZUMA-7 study, which showed clear benefits of earlier CAR T-treatment.
-Onetime axi-cel infusion led to significant improvement in event-free survival compared to the current standard of care, which includes chemotherapy and a stem cell transplant.
+One-time axi-cel infusion led to significant improvement in event-free survival compared to the current standard of care, which includes chemotherapy and a stem cell transplant.
 Axi-cel treated patients were 2.5 times more likely to be alive two years later and have no signs of disease progression despite having no additional treatment.